epfl-lasa/force_based_ds_modulation/README.md

 # Force-based DS modulation
 [![Build Status](https://travis-ci.org/epfl-lasa/force_based_ds_modulation.svg?branch=master)](https://travis-ci.org/epfl-lasa/force_based_ds_modulation)

-This ROS package contains the software implementation related to the work about motion and force generation with dynamical systems:
+This ROS package contains the software implementation used for the experimental evaluations of the work on:
+_A Dynamical System-Based Approach to Motion and Force Generation for Robotic Manipulators in Contact Tasks_

+The authors are:
+_Walid Amanhoud_
+_Mahdi Khoramshahi_
+_Aude Billard_

+Refer to http://lasa.epfl.ch/publications/publications.php for more info.

+Videos of the experimental evaluations can be watched here: https://youtu.be/y6B5_FAWGN0.

-The practical experiments were performed with KUKA LWR IV+ robots.
+The experiments are performed with KUKA LWR IV+ robots.

 # Installation